 Is the College of Lore Bard Good?

-In the same way that the Thief is the definitive Rogue, the College of Lore is the definitive Bard.
+In many ways, the College of Lore is the definitive Bard.

 More than the other Bard subclass options, the College of Lore strikes a perfect balancing point for your character.
 You’re no pushover in combat, but you can also control the battlefield with your expanded spell options while buffing your allies and endlessly frustrating your enemies!